ansys/pydynamicreporting/doc/source/index.rst

 - Web-based interface that allows you to quickly and intuitively interact with database items
 - Template editor for generating report templates
 - Live reports that automatically update when new data is available
-- Reports with a high degree of interactively
+- Reports with a high degree of interactivity

 What is PyDynamicReporting?
 ---------------------------
 PyDynamicReporting is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem.
-It is a Python client library that allows you to launch and connect to the Ansys Dynamic Reporting service and control the database and reports.
+It is a Python client library that allows you to launch and connect to an Ansys Dynamic Reporting service and control the database and reports.
 It also provides you with quick access to web components so that you can easily embed items or reports in other apps.